stefanspringer1/SwiftProposals/NNNN-extending-optional-chains-for-loops.md

 From this code is is less clear from a first quick view which the elements are that we iterate through.
 This proposal would make the other, simpler looking code valid.

 Note that there might be even more complex use cases, where the lack of the proposed solution would lead to even more nested `if let` and for-in loops.
+(The use case of complex XML querying and manipulation is a good example, as it demands concise formulations in order for the code to be still easily understandable.)

 One might argue that optional chaining is not necessary here, because you _can_ use the according `if let` expressions — but note that the same argument could be used against optional chaining at some other places.
 So even if one does not see a big improvement for for-in loops, making the language feel more consistent (“We have this great feature of optional chaining, but why can’t I use it at this place?”) could be an argument in favour of the proposed language change.
 So it could be seen less as new language feature _per se_ but as part of a “streamlining” of the language.